Is Just Eat Takeaway.com N.V. (GRUB) a Keeper?

 Sponsored

-The average price from analysts is $15.20, which is $9.07 above the current price.
-GRUB currently public float of 973.34M and currently shorts hold a 0.43% ratio of that float.
-Today, the average trading volume of GRUB was 2.38M shares.
+The average price from analysts is $15.20.
+GRUB currently public float of 973.34M and currently shorts hold a 0.38% ratio of that float.
+Today, the average trading volume of GRUB was 2.46M shares.

 GRUB’s Market Performance

-GRUB stocks went down by -21.77% for the week, with a monthly drop of -36.31% and a quarterly performance of -46.43%, while its annual performance rate touched -69.08%.
-The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 6.00% for Just Eat Takeaway.com N.V..
-The simple moving average for the period of the last 20 days is -26.89% for GRUB stocks with a simple moving average of -58.94% for the last 200 days.
+GRUB stocks went up by 10.71% for the week, with a monthly drop of -32.05% and a quarterly performance of -40.64%, while its annual performance rate touched -67.54%.
+The volatility ratio for the week stands at 11.74% while the volatility levels for the past 30 days are set at 7.20% for Just Eat Takeaway.com N.V..
+The simple moving average for the period of the last 20 days is -11.28% for GRUB stocks with a simple moving average of -52.88% for the last 200 days.

 Analysts’ Opinion of GRUB